 Check out our favorite toddler travel beds here.

 6. Plan ahead for Meals

 Bring snacks, or just be proactive to make sure you don’t get behind when it comes to meals for your little ones.
 We love to stock up on healthy snacks for our kids when we travel.
 That way, we can put together something nutritionally equivalent to a meal without the hassle.
 My kids are picky eaters, and honestly, it’s a vacation for me to just let them eat what they want for a while.

 If possible, plan to cook some of your meals.
 Even if you don’t have a full kitchen, you might be able to grab supplies for some simple breakfasts or lunches.
 That’ll leave your child’s patience a bit higher when it comes time to go out to dinner.
 We also do take-out in our hotel or vacation rental a LOT.

-9. Rest days
+8. Rest days

 On those days, they are just moving a little bit slower and wanting to do a little bit less.
 On these days, we might plan a more relaxing day, or even a day with more car time, like a day trip for sightseeing or whatever.
 We don’t completely take the day off, but we definitely allow for lower energy activities.
 It’s been super helpful for us to just acknowledge that it’s coming so we don’t overburden ourselves with too much to do.

 Through our trials and tribulations, these tips have helped us master travel with our young twins.
 When followed, these tips keep our vacations truly relaxing, even when traveling with twin toddlers, and we all come home feeling great- refreshed, and full of memories that’ll last a lifetime.
 I hope they will help you out as well.
 Traveling with littles is such a great experience if you are willing to give it a try.
 Read about some of our wonderful trips with littles here, here and here.